NVIDIA/NVFlare/docs/real_world_fl/kubernetes.rst

 ############################################
 In this document, we will describe how to run the entire NVIDIA FLARE inside one Amazon Elastic Kubernetes Service (EKS).
 For information how to run NVIDIA FLARE inside microk8s (local kubernetes cluster), please refer to :ref:`_helm_chart`.
-That document describes how to provision one NVIDIA FLARE system, configure your microk8s cluter, deploy the servers, the overseer and the clients to that cluster, and control and submit jobs to that NVIDIA FLARE from admin console.
+That document describes how to provision one NVIDIA FLARE system, configure your microk8s cluster, deploy the servers, the overseer and the clients to that cluster, and control and submit jobs to that NVIDIA FLARE from admin console.